boiteasite/ajax-streaming-webcam/README.md

 Presentation
 ------------

-A very Easy to use plugin to stream a video with password on the web.
+A very easy to use plugin to stream a video with password on the web.
 This plugin transform a webcam video in jpg file and send it regularly with Ajax to the host.
 Optimized for small config and low bandwidth.